Abinaya-21/primitiveNeuronmodels/README.md

-# Primitive neuron model
+# Primitive neuron model - Supervised Classification Type
-#Supervised Classification Type

 Description:
         Breast cancer dataset is loaded from the sklearn package .
 Primitive Neuron models like McCulloch Pitts Neuron(MP Neuron) and Perceptron are used to classify data.
 It is a biary classification Model .
 The model will predict whether a test sample falls under Benign or Malignant type .